CyberCRI/RedMetrics/API.md

  * GET - Lists PlayerMeta objects for all players who have ever used the service (see section on Paging below).
 Can be filtered by the following query parameters:

-  * email - Email.
-This is the way to search for registered players by their email address.
+  * externalId - String.
+This is the way to search for players that correspond to an external data source.

  * POST - Creates a new anonymous player and returns the server-generated ID.